-Slipping Kneecaps or Luxating Patella is a common problem in small-sized breeds but the dogs of other sizes may also get it.
+Slipping Kneecaps or Luxating Patella is a common problem in small-sized breeds but dogs of other sizes may also get it.
 Luxating Patella is a condition in which the knee caps slip out of the grooves due to several reasons such as shallower grooves, etc. It can further lead to pain, inflammation, cartilage damage, and ligament tears.

 PRA is a group of degenerative disorders of the retina in dogs and cats that can be inherited.
 In Progressive Retinal Atrophy, the photoreceptors on the retina that are responsible for the conversion of light into electrical nerve signals, die prematurely.
 The dogs start losing their vision gradually and then completely go blind.
-Unfortunately, PRA can not be treated but the condition is totally painless.
+Unfortunately, PRA can not be treated but the condition is painless.
 Along with that, the positive about this disease is that the vision is lost over time so it is easy for the dogs to adjust to the changes.

 Image author: Kalumet Wikimedia Commons